tomjoht/tomjoht.github.io/_restapicourse/nativelibraryapis_test_everything.md

 While conforming to the same style guide is important, it's not as important as having someone actually test the instructions.
 Users can overlook poor grammar &mdash; blogs and YouTube are proof of that.
 But users can't overlook instructions that don't work, that don't speak to the real steps and challenges they face.

 I haven't had an editor for years.
-In fact, the only time I've ever had at editor was at my first tech writing job, where we had a dozen writers.
+In fact, the only time I've ever had an editor was at my first tech writing job, where we had a dozen writers.
 But the editor there focused mostly on style.

 I remember one time our editor was on vacation, and I got to play the editor role.
 I tried testing out the instructions and found that about a quarter of the time, I got lost.
 The instructions either missed a step, needed a screenshot, built on assumptions I didn't know, or had other problems.

 The response, when you give instructions back to the writer, is usually the old "Oh, users will know that."
 The problem is that we're usually so disconnected with the actual user experience &mdash; we rarely see users trying out docs &mdash; we can't recognize the "users-will-know-how-to-do-that" statement for the fallacy that it is.

-How do you test instructions without a dedicated editor, without group of users, and without any formal structure in place?
+How do you test instructions without a dedicated editor, without a group of users, and without any formal structure in place?
 At the least, you can ask a colleague to try out the instructions.

 ### Ask a colleague to try out your instructions